cjbrunnen/developer-test/README.md

 * Fork this project to your own repository (https://help.github.com/articles/fork-a-repo/)
 * Install the dependencies and get the code running (there is some advice below)
 * Review the list of issues below.
 Read through each one and ensure you understand the problems before you dive into the code
 * Fix each issue as best you can.
-Each fix should be contained in its own branch and you should open a Pull Request for each one.
+Each fix should be contained in its own branch and you should open a Pull Request *against your own fork/master* for each issue.
 Instructions for how to format your Pull Request are below.

 ###Running this code